New England Offshore Wind Update

 In December 2010, BOEMRE issued a Request for Interest (RFI) inviting bids and comments on leasing submerged federal lands at least 12 miles south of Martha's Vineyard and Nantucket Islands.
 The RFI area was identified by a task force of federal agency representatives, Massachusetts and Rhode Island state officials, and BOEMRE staff.
 Comments on environmental concerns are also invited.
 If there is no geographic overlap for specific nominated sites, BOEMRE will release of a call for information on the specific site for further public comment before a final determination of no competitive interest.
 Before BOEMRE may issue a lease, the developer must submit a site assessment plan and undergo a NEPA review.

 Nominations for specific 9 nautical square mile lease blocks were due February 28, 2011, but extended into April at the request of local fishermen concerned about infringement on their fishing grounds.
 On April 19, the Governor's office in Massachusetts issued a request to BOEMRE to alter the area of the blocks by removing certain areas identified by commercial fishermen, fisheries scientists, and other maritime users as vital to the state's fishing industry.
 The request was to remove from the federal leasing process approximately half of the 3,000 square mile area in federal waters south of Massachusetts originally identified by BOEMRE.
 Among the territory exempted from consideration were shipping lanes and waters on the eastern side of the original lease area important to the fishing industry.
 On May 2, BOEMRE approved the state's request and reduced the size of the lease area by roughly half.
 Ten companies have submitted 11 indications of interest to develop offshore wind farms in the area, and the proposals are expected to be released soon.
-The companies are Condor Wind Energy LLC, Energy Management Inc. (parent company of Cape Wind Associates LLC), Fishermen's Energy LLC, Free Flow Power Corp., Iberdrola Renewables Inc., Neptune Wind LLC, No Fossil Fuel LLC, NRG Bluewater Wind Massachusetts LLC, Offshore MW LLC (which also includes a partnership with Vineyard Power called the Martha's Vineyard Offshore Wind Alliance), and US Wind Inc. A list of the companies and proposed development blocks (PDF 37 KB) is available.
+The companies are Condor Wind Energy LLC, Energy Management Inc. (parent company of Cape Wind Associates LLC), Fishermen's Energy LLC, Free Flow Power Corp., Iberdrola Renewables Inc., Neptune Wind LLC, No Fossil Fuel LLC, NRG Bluewater Wind Massachusetts LLC, Offshore MW LLC (which also includes a partnership with Vineyard Power called the Martha's Vineyard Offshore Wind Alliance), and US Wind Inc. For the current status of proposed projects visit BOEM Current Projects.

 Although the Massachusetts Ocean Management Plan released a year ago designated two large areas in state waters south and southwest of Martha's Vineyard, opposition from Martha's Vineyard due to visual impacts less than 10 miles from shore has delayed the proposed state-sponsored auction for those sites.